 The fragrance is described as similar to the old-fashioned damask roses.
 Their cutting stems are nice and long, and the bushes are an especially good choice for hot climates.

 Midas Touch won its AARS prize in 1994 and can be found in many gardens today.
 It shines with golden yellow four-inch blossoms on an upright five-foot plant.
 Midas Touch is yet another hybrid tea beauty with a warm, musky scent.

 It's hard to believe Mr. Lincoln won his AARS distinction back in 1965.
 The velvety, deep red hybrid tea is still one of the most popularly grown garden roses.

 Beautiful as well as strongly scented, Mr. Lincoln's blossoms are held are stiff, upright stems.
-The bushes can be expected to grow 4-5 feet tall and about 2 feet across.
+The bushes can be expected to grow up to five feet tall and about two feet across.

 08 of 10

 This spicily scented floribunda was the first striped rose to win the AARS award.
 With burgundy and creamy white stripes, Scentimental hardly needs its wonderful fragrance to attract attention, but that's what made it an award winner in 1997.Continue to 9 of 10 below.